edmundito/ags-tween/docs/scripting/tween.md

     bool Tween.IsPlaying()

-Returns true if the tween is playing.
+Returns `true` if the tween is playing and needs more `Update` calls to finish.

     Tween customTween;
     customTween.Init(5.0, 0, 100); // In 5 seconds, value goes from 0 to 100.